MarcoIeni/release-plz/website/docs/github/quickstart.md

 We can't re-use the same `concurrency` block in the `release-plz-release` job because the `concurrency` block cancels the pending job if a new commit is pushed — we can't risk to skip a release.

+This is an example commit sequence where the release is skipped:

+- Commit 1: an initial commit is pushed to the main branch.
+Release-plz runs.
+- Commit 2: a second commit is pushed to the main branch.
+The job of this commit is pending, waiting for Release-plz to finish on Commit 1.
+- Commit 3: a third commit is pushed to the main branch.
+The job of commit 2 is canceled, and the job of commit 3 is pending, waiting for Release-plz to finish on Commit 1.

 </details>